Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Computational costs associated with the quadtree representation

 and for the banded case we have that the execution time is

-We are interested in the amount of data that needs to be communicated by each process in the weak and strong scaling limits.
-A weak scaling test can be constructed by keeping the number of nonzero matrix elements per row fixed and increasing the matrix dimension together with the number of processes.
+We are interested in the communication costs in the weak and strong scaling limits.
+We consider first a weak scaling test constructed by keeping the number of nonzero matrix elements per row fixed and increasing the matrix dimension together with the number of processes.
 In the random case, this means that $\delta \propto \frac{1}{N}$ and the number of leaf level tasks is $\mathcal{O}(N)$ but the total number of tasks is $\mathcal{O}(N\sqrt{N})$.
 Assuming that all data for each task needs to be communicated this means that each process needs to receive data scaling as $\mathcal{O}(\sqrt{p})$ with the number of processes.
-In the banded and overlap cases both the leaf level and total number of tasks is $\mathcal{O}(N)$ and the communication per process is $\mathcal{O}(1)$.
+In the banded and overlap cases both the leaf level and total number of tasks is $\mathcal{O}(N)$ and the average amount of data received per process is $\mathcal{O}(1)$.
+Since these results are based on the number tasks, the latency cost behaves in the same way; the number of messages exchanged per process is proportional to the number of tasks per process.
+For strong scaling the number of tasks is constant, so the average number of tasks per process and thereby also the average amount of data communicated per process scales as $\mathcal{O}(1/p)$ for all sparsity structures.

 The above results for the quadtree representation can be compared to the approach where a random permutation is employed to destroy data locality followed by application of the Sparse SUMMA algorithm~\cite{SparseSUMMA2008}.
 Assuming that the random permutation succeeds to evenly distribute the nonzero matrix elements, the number of matrix elements that each process needs to fetch from other processes becomes (see e.g.~equation (3.1) in \cite{BulucGilbert2012})